 Unfortunately, according to research conducted by The National Institute of Mental Health, one in five US citizens struggles with some type of mental illness.
-The severity and duration varies from person to person.
+The severity and duration vary from person to person.
 A devastating fact is that only a very small percentage of that people is under medical treatment.

 Sleep disorders are potential symptoms of almost every mental disease.
 About 40% of people who seek medical help for sleeping problems, physicians discover they also have a psychiatric condition.
 On the flip side, it’s very rare to struggle with a sleep disorder without a mental health problem.
 Less than 20% of people with a mental health condition don’t have any sleep issues.